TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ### Features
 Indexing is done on a per-interface, per-property basis; details are described below.
 An interface conceptually provides a namespace for the indexes on each of the properties of the properties-class object associated with that interface.
 If a grain class has one or more indexed interfaces, then all instances of that class are indexed.
 #### Partitioning Options
-Indexing is implemented within grains, which use the Grain<TState> implementation to persist the index.
+Indexing is implemented within grains, which use storage providers to persist the index.
 In a cluster with multiple silos, the question naturally arises as to how the index values are partitioned across the various silos.
 ##### Entire Index in a Single Grain
 The simplest approach is to store the index as a single grain on whatever silo the Orleans activation process assigns it to.
 As the number of indexed grains grows, this single grain becomes a bottleneck.
 ##### Partitioned Per Silo